NicoleHill641/Docs/brainpad/intro.md

 # BrainPad Intro
 ![BrainPad](../hardware/products/images/brainpad.jpg)

-The BrainPad is a revolutionized board for STEM and STEAM programs.
-It is very simple with much to offer out of the box, yet it is expandable.
-It is simple enough that a beginner can start with, but powerful that an advanced user can use it to expand their knowledge.
-It works with higher elementary kids to a retired person.
+The BrainPad is a revolutionary board for STEM and STEAM programs.
+It was designed to be used by both beginners and advanced programmers.
+The simple design makes it easy for beginners to understand how electronics process information and make things we can see, hear, and feel happen.
+The expandability port challenges the advanced user to increase their knowledge by connecting and programming periphels to make more complex electronics.

 Visit the official BrainPad website at [www.brainpad.com](http://www.brainpad.com)